-The UK has a number of charitable bodies and organisations dedicated to assisting the elderly with hearing loss.
+The UK and USA both have a number of charitable bodies and organizations dedicated to assisting the elderly with hearing loss.
 With almost half of all adults over the age of 50 experiencing some degree of hearing loss, these resources deserve our support.

 While the use of subtitles and closed captions are becoming increasingly prevalent to assist anybody living with a hearing impairment and viewing a screen, sign language remains a hugely popular method of communication among the deaf community.

-Sign language was acknowledged as an official language in the UK as of 2013, and there are a number of resources online for anybody looking to learn more about this critical form of interaction.
+Sign language was acknowledged as an official language in the UK as of 2013, and American Sign Language is accepted as a foreign language credit by many major American educational establishments.
+There are a number of resources online for anybody looking to learn more about this critical form of interaction.

-The rights if any employee to be treated fairly and without discrimination by protected by the Equality Act of 2010, ensuring that hearing impairment should not prevent anybody struggling with full or partial deafness to find and retain a job.
+The rights if any employee to be treated fairly and without discrimination by protected by the Equality Act of 2010 in the UK and the Equal Employment Opportunity Commission in the USA, ensuring that hearing impairment should not prevent anybody struggling with full or partial deafness to find and retain a job.